openrewrite/rewrite-docs/tutorials/migrate-from-junit-4-to-junit-5.md

 # Migrate to JUnit 5 from JUnit 4

-In this tutorial, we'll use Rewrite to perform an automated migration from the venerable [JUnit 4](https://junit.org/junit4/) testing framework to its successor [JUnit 5](https://junit.org/junit5/).
+In this tutorial, we'll use OpenRewrite to perform an automated migration from the venerable [JUnit 4](https://junit.org/junit4/) testing framework to its successor [JUnit 5](https://junit.org/junit5/).
 JUnit is a popular tool that many other libraries and frameworks interact with.
-Rewrite supports some of the popular integrations, such as Mockito and Spring-Boot, out of the box.
+OpenRewrite supports some of the popular integrations, such as Mockito and Spring-Boot, out of the box.

 ## Example Configuration